 sudo ./NVIDIA-Linux-x86_64-550.54.14.run

 This should normally work and do the job for you.
 I would say yes on everything it would say afterwards.
-Make sure to hit yes on this screen (default is no):
+Make sure to hit yes on this screen (default is no) - Otherwise, you won’t have your GPU driver ready-to-use after restarting your linux machine.

 If successful, you should see something like this when running nvidia-smi: